The U.N. Framework Convention on Climate Change (UNFCCC)

 The dramatic increase in the Earth’s temperature in recent years due to global warming has shifted and disrupted the planet’s natural hydrological cycle and put our ecosystems under increasing stress.
 The consequences of these changes are affecting life across the globe; on the most basic level, in the form of extreme weather patterns and their effects - colder winters, more intense floods and dramatic hurricanes, superstorms; severe drought, wildfires and longer and drier summers, melting glaciers and rising sea levels worldwide.
 These changes will continue to affect our lives if the global community does not have an integrated and unified response.

-It is predicted that these current records will be surpassed again and again, as we are on course to pass the limit that we are meant to avoid – 1.5 °C above average pre-industrial temperature – by 2024, give or take a few years.
+It is predicted that these current records will be surpassed again and again, as we are on course to pass the limit that we are meant to avoid as stated in the Paris Agreement (1.5 °C above average pre-industrial temperature) by 2024, give or take a few years.

-The 17 Sustainable Development Goals (SDGs) Agreement adopted by world leaders at the United Nations General Assembly on 25 - 27 September 2015 was a powerfully significant and collective action - on poverty, injustice, gender equality, health, global development and environmental sustainability.
+The 17 Sustainable Development Goals (SDGs) Agreement adopted by world leaders at the United Nations General Assembly on 25 - 27 September 2015 just prior to the Paris Agreement was a powerfully significant and collective action - on poverty, injustice, gender equality, health, global development and environmental sustainability.
 Each goal agreed upon at the Sustainable Development Summit has specific targets to be achieved over the next 15 years.

 “The global goals provide a unique opportunity to end poverty, reduce inequality, build peaceful societies and fix climate change.
 All nations and all citizens have a role to play to achieve these global goals.
 We hope that the message of the goals will reach everyone on the planet..” - U.N.
 Sec.
 General Ban Ki-Moon, referring to this universal sustainable development campaign.

-Within this vision of ensuring a healthy planet for future generations were pledges on water-related issues:
+Within this vision of ensuring a healthy planet for future generations were pledges that had to do more specifically with water-related issues:

 • CLEAN WATER AND SANITATION (Goal #6): “Ensure availability and sustainable management of water and sanitation for all”